-Stanley Healthcare transforms disjointed data into proactive, actionable sales insights.
+Stanley Healthcare transforms data into actionable sales insights.

 With CRM Analytics, STANLEY Healthcare empowers sales to take action on their data — all in the flow in their work.

 STANLEY Healthcare, a Stanley Black & Decker division, provides thousands of healthcare organizations visibility and analytics solutions for data insights, improved security, and increased operational efficiency.
 Connecting caregivers and their care networks with the essential data they need helps to deliver more productive and safer care.

 The company’s commercial sales business team faced multiple challenges using their sales data, including disparate data sources, slow manual processes, and lack of visibility across teams and functions.

 Though the company used Sales Cloud, they lacked a central governance method for standardizing data entry into their many systems, leading to mismatched and “dirty” data across multiple sources.

 What they needed was a single source of truth that brought their data together: bookings and pipeline data, accurate sales numbers, ERP systems, legacy data, and external files.
 It was a tall order and STANLEY needed help.